 A reader is anyone who can view your knowledge base.
 You can have unlimited readers for your knowledge bases.
 You can also create Reader Groups to segment readers and show different content to different readers.

-KnowledgeOwl users with the Full Admin Access or Admin access to readers checkbox checked in their user account can view and edit reader accounts.
+KnowledgeOwl authors with the Full Admin Access or Admin access to readers checkbox checked in their author account can view and edit reader accounts.

 You can view a complete list of all your readers by going to Your Account > Readers: